MSandro/skyislands/README.md

 You use the lobby as your skyblock in single player.

+Click "Customize" to change the skyblock definition.

+Optionally you can also choose a lobby, but normally you would leave this as "--" in single player, meaning it will use the skyblock definition.

 ## Server
 To create a skyblock world for a server, change the "level-type" to "tatters" in server.properties.